segervolervix-code/Segervolervix-template/README.md

-Host your own segervolervix bot
+bring segervolervix to any platform you choose